Climate Change

 Support Plant-Based Advocacy Organizations

 • Many non-profits and advocacy groups like Ohio Animal Advocates work to reduce the environmental impact of animal agriculture and promote plant-based lifestyles.
-These organizations often run campaigns, research projects, and public awareness efforts to combat climate change caused by animal agriculture.
+These organizations often develop campaigns, research projects, and public awareness efforts to combat climate change caused by animal agriculture.
 Volunteering, donating, or sharing their work helps amplify their efforts.

 Advocate for Sustainable Policy and Agricultural Reform